English Idioms and Idiomatic Expressions

 What are idioms?

 Idioms are often metaphorical and make the language more colourful.
-People use them to express

-The idioms below are categorised by theme.
+The idioms below are categorised by theme or categories.

 Lists of idioms categorised by theme :